Abacab (song)

-"Abacab" is a song by the British rock band Genesis, released on 14 August 1981.
+"Abacab" is a song by the English rock band Genesis, released on 14 August 1981.
 It was produced by Genesis and distributed in the United States by Atlantic Records and Warner Music Group.
-The song, written by Tony Banks, Phil Collins, and Mike Rutherford, was featured on Genesis' album of the same name and was a top 10 hit on the British pop chart, where it peaked at No. 9.
+The song, mainly written by Mike Rutherford with Tony Banks and Phil Collins with lyrics by Rutherford, was featured on Genesis' studio album of the same name and was a top 10 hit on the British pop chart, where it peaked at No. 9.
 The song was the second single from the album in the US, where it peaked at No. 26 on the Billboard Hot 100 chart in early 1982.
 It stayed in the Top 40 for six weeks.